Our fee covers the work required to complete the sale of a residential property.

 There are some factors which will not be known until after the transaction commences which means that extra work is required.
 We will advise you about any additional fees if and when such issues arise.
 However, the matters listed below are some of the situations that may arise for which additional fees will apply:

 In the vast majority of cases we will provide you with a fixed fee based on the above ranges once we have spoken to you and gathered all necessary information.
 Where we are unable to offer you a fixed fee we will provide you with a fee estimate based on the time we believe the sale will take.
-Our hourly rates range from £105 to £245 (plus VAT) based on the level of qualification and experience.
+Our hourly rates range from £105 to £245 plus VAT (£126 to £294 in total) based on the level of qualification and experience.
 Your work will be allocated to the most cost effective team member with the appropriate experience.

 Disbursements are costs related to your transaction that are payable to third parties.
 We handle the payment of the disbursements on your behalf.
 Disbursements may include the following:

-- HM Land Registry fees for obtaining copy documents: generally £6 to £10 plus VAT, but can be more.
+- HM Land Registry fees for obtaining copy documents: generally £6 to £10 plus VAT (£7.20 to £12 in total), but can be more.
 We will ask you to pay £50 to us on account of disbursements at the start of the transaction

 Key stages – what will Raworths do for you?